View courses in

 Graduate Prerequisites: The MPH environmental health core course requirement, EH725, and EH768 or consent of instructor.

-This advanced-level course is an extension in detail and content of EH768.
+This advanced-level course builds on the content of EH768.
 The course uses a case study approach to teach the molecular mechanisms by which compounds exert their toxicity in addition to dose-response analyses that are applicable to regulatory toxicology.
-The course emphasizes toxicogenetic differences within the human population.
-Experimental methods from which toxicological data are generated are presented and discussed for each of the case studies.
-Major topics include cellular mechanisms of action of toxicants as they relate to oncogenesis, neurotoxicology, and immunotoxicology, and the use of these data in regulatory toxicology.
+Experimental methods and toxicological data that are generated are presented and discussed for each of the case studies.
+The most recent literature is consulted to support the most up-to-date analyses of toxic mechanisms.
+Major topics include cellular mechanisms of action of toxicants as they relate to endocrine/reproductive toxicology, neurotoxicology, and immunotoxicology, and the use of these data in regulatory toxicology.
+Up and coming areas (e.g. microbiome) and contentious chemicals (e.g. glyphosate) are included each year.

 SPH EH 866: Risk Assessment Methods